Radha: Birth and early life

-Radha was born to Vrishbhanu, who was the ruler of Barsana and his wife Kirtida.
-Her birthplace is Raval which is a small town near Gokul in Uttar pradesh, but is often said to be Barsana where she grew up.
-According to popular legend, Radha was discovered by Vrishbhanu on an effulgent lotus floating in Yamuna river.
+Radha was born to Vrishbhanu, who was the Yadava ruler of Barsana and his wife Kirtida.
+Her birthplace is Rawal which is a small town near Gokul in Uttar pradesh, but is often said to be Barsana where she grew up.
+According to popular legend, Radha was discovered by Vrishbhanu on an effulgent thousand-petaled lotus floating in Yamuna river.
 Radha was nine months older than Krishna.
 She didn't open her eyes until Krishna himself in his child form appeared in front of her.

 "Ashtasakhis" (translated to eight friends) are the integral part of Radha's childhood and youth.
 It is believed that all the Ashtasakhis are the intimate friends of Radha Krishna and also have descended from Goloka in Braj region.
 Out of all the eight sakhis, Lalita and Vishakha are the prominent ones.
 According to Chaitanya Charitamrita's Antya lila (2:6:116), Radha also received a boon from sage Durvasa in her childhood that whatever she cooks would be better than the nectar.